Brian Cardinal: Golden State Warriors (2003–2004)

 After returning to the NBA, Cardinal signed with the Golden State Warriors.
 Cardinal had a breakthrough season with the Warriors, averaging nearly 10 points and 4 rebounds per game appearing in 76 games.
 He was a finalist for the NBA Most Improved Player Award, eventually won by Zach Randolph.
 On February 11, 2004, Cardinal scored a career-high 32 points against the Phoenix Suns and just three weeks later he had his career high of 14 rebounds against the Chicago Bulls on February 28.

 Memphis Grizzlies (2004–2008)

-After a breakthrough season in personal numbers and playing time, Cardinal signed as a free agent with the Memphis Grizzlies, where he posted similar numbers from the previous season, averaging almost 6 points and 2.5 rebounds in the four seasons with the Grizzlies, while injuries diminished playing time.
+After a breakthrough season in personal numbers and playing time, Cardinal signed a six-year, $34.6 million contract as a free agent with the Memphis Grizzlies, where he posted similar numbers from the previous season, averaging almost 6 points and 2.5 rebounds in the four seasons with the Grizzlies, while injuries diminished playing time.
 During the 2006–07 season, Brian held career highs of field goal percentage (.494) and free throw percentage (.926).